ivandotv/graphql-no-alias/README.md

 `)
 ```

-When the `permissions` key is passed to configuration, schema directives will be ignored.
+Please note that when the `permissions` object is passed to the configuration, schema directives will be ignored.

 ### Customizing the error message

 Continuing from the previous example, the `error` message that is reported when the validation fails can also be customized.
-You can return a complete `GrahphQLError` or just a `string` that will be used as a message.
+You can return a `GrahphQLError` instance or just a `string` that will be used as the error message.

 ```ts
 const { typeDefs, validation } = createValidation({errorFn:(